ogait001/academic-profile/_posts/2026-04-12-where-are-you.md

 ---
 layout: post
 description: "A reflection on mercy and the will, where divine address precedes judgment and repentance opens the way home."
-title: "Where Are You?
-On Mercy, Will, and the Crossing Point"
+title: "Where Are You?"
+subtitle: "On Mercy, Will, and the Crossing Point"
 date: 2026-04-12
 categories: [catholic-theology, philosophy-of-time, ontology]
 tags: [lemniscate, gaitan-topology, crossing-point, phenomenology, theological-anthropology, philosophy-of-religion, time-and-eternity, eschatology]